zabbix/zabbix/templates/app/consul_http/consul_cluster/README.md

 Also, see the Macros section for a list of macros used to set trigger values.

 This template support [Consul namespaces](https://www.consul.io/docs/enterprise/namespaces).
 You can set macro {$CONSUL.NAMESPACE}, if you interested in only one service namespace.
 Do not specify this macro to get all of services.
-In case Open Source version leave this macro empty.
+In case of Open Source version leave this macro empty.

 *NOTE.* Some metrics may not be collected depending on your HashiCorp Consul instance version and configuration.
 *NOTE.* You may be interested in Envoy Proxy by HTTP [template](../envoy_proxy_http).